2014 COMMUNITY SWIM

 Support the Swimmable Charles Initiative

-On Saturday July 13, 2013, the Conservancy in collaboration with the Department of Conservation and Recreation and the Charles River Swimming Club, organized the first public community swim in the Charles in more than fifty years.
-It was a momentous day in the river’s history—and for so many people who have worked for decades to improve the water quality of the river, a celebration.
+On Saturday July 13, 2013, in collaboration with the Department of Conservation and Recreation and the Charles River Swimming Club, the Conservancy organized the first public community swim in the Charles in more than fifty years.
+It was a momentous day in the river’s history—and a celebration for so many people who have worked for decades to improve the water quality of the river.

 Boston Globe article: What we learned in 2013: Dirty Water is not Forever

 Working with a coalition of public and private partners, the Charles River Conservancy launched the Swimmable Charles Initiative in 2004 to return public swimming to the lower Charles River.
 The potential for public swimming in the Charles River exists today as a result of the Clean Charles River Initiative begun by the U.S. Environmental Protection Agency (EPA) in 1995.

 The EPA’s Clean Charles River Initiative established the goal of making the lower Charles River, from Watertown to Boston Harbor, fishable and swimmable by 2005.
 Through the efforts of federal, state and local agencies, nonprofit organizations, private institutions and local residents, tremendous progress has been made toward this goal; the water quality of the Charles has improved from a grade of “D” in 1995 to a “B+” in 2012.
 As water quality continues to improve, the lower Charles River is now considered swimmable many days of the year.
 Because of these significant water quality improvements, the Charles River Swimming Club, with the support of the Charles River Conservancy, began holding an annual one-mile swim race in the Charles in 2007.
 In 2011, the Charles River won the Thiess International Riverprize, naming it the cleanest urban river in the United States.